 Listen to me.
 There is nothing creative about rejecting other genres of writing.
 You’re not cool or hip or academic or smarter or sophisticated or educated by putting your nose in the air and refusing to talk about fantasy.
 You’re not elite and educated by calling other writing “trash.”
 In fact, you’re the opposite of all of that.

 Because doing this only means that you actually simply don’t respect any other writing than the one you’re a fan of.
 It’s not that fantasy or sci-fi is cheap and trash, these people actually just don’t respect or care or acknowledge or see value in other writing.
 I’d say that makes them very small-minded and vain.
 Not to mention incredibly conceited.
 How can someone have their head so swollen to believe the only writing that is worth respect is only their favored writing genre?
 That’s like a musician who plays classical believes any other musical genre is trash and refuses to respect rock or jazz or gospel.
 What is the point in thinking like that?

 Tell me, please.
 What is the point?
 What is the point in believing yourself to be better than other people based on what they like?
 What’s the point in passing judgment on other styles of creative expression to be lesser than the one you enjoy?

 If someone can answer these, I’d gratefully appreciate it.
 I can’t think any answer that makes reasonable logical sense.
 The only answer I can think of is that it must feel good to be self-important and imagine yourself better than everyone else.

-But there is a post script.
 During my final year at UWG, a certain creative writing professor told me the school was thinking about holding classes for other genres, she specifically mentioned horror and other genres.
 So the complaints I hold about the University of West Georgia’s creative writing department are strictly about my time and my experience there, which is 2013-2019.
 It’s rather clear to me that within the next decade it’ll look differently.

 So that’s it.